ManyWaysLol/wenyan/README.md

 ** Parsers - check Du's

-Intent: Primarily a low level language that can deal with ambiguity
+Intent and parameters of the domain specific language: Primarily a low level language that can deal with ambiguity and paraconsistency in hardware or NLP programming

-*** Targets / domains of DSL
+*** Targets / domains of DSL / use-cases
 - WASM
 - Machine Learning - NLP
 - Quantum compilation